Kavanaugh, who told Senate Roe v. Wade was ‘settled as precedent,' signals openness to overturning abortion decision

 Kavanaugh’s remarks in his confirmation hearings came in conjunction with reports that he had privately reassured Sen. Susan Collins (R-Maine) that he thought Roe v.
 Wade was settled law to convince her to support his nomination.
 Collins would go on to express her full confidence in several interviews that Kavanaugh would not overturn Roe v.
 Wade.

 “I would not support a nominee that demonstrated hostility to Roe v.
-Wade because that would mean to me that their judicial philosophy did not include a respect for established decisions,” she told CNN then.
+Wade because that would mean to me that their judicial philosophy did not include a respect for established decisions,” she told CNN at the time.

 The Senate ultimately confirmed Kavanaugh in a 50-to-48 vote.